wenlong-liu/usfertilizer_sticker/readme.md

 Stikcer for Usfertilizer
 ================

-In this rep, a customed sticker was generated for an R package, [**usfertilizer**](https://github.com/wenlong-liu/usfertilizer), which provides county-lelel nutrients data from 1945 to 2012 in USA.
+In this rep, a sticker was generated for an R package, [**usfertilizer**](https://github.com/wenlong-liu/usfertilizer), which provides county-lelel nutrients data from 1945 to 2012 in USA.